By: Joanna Carbajal

 Collaboration with NAMIC (Singapore’s National Additive Manufacturing & Industry Cluster)

-NAMIC announced two collaborations and MoUs with 3D Metalforge and Ivaldi Group.
+NAMIC announced two collaborations and memorandums of understanding with 3D Metalforge and Ivaldi Group.
 The scope of the MoU signed between NAMIC and Ivaldi covers the development of technologies to improve the efficiency of our 3D printing processes to enable round-the-clock operation.
 Ivaldi Group and the Singapore University of Technology and Design (SUTD) will be doing the work.
-To read the full press release see here.
+To read the full press release, see here.

-On April, we demoed with WSS at the Singapore Maritime Technology Conference.
+On April, we demoed with Wilhelmsen Ships Service at the Singapore Maritime Technology Conference.